 I started to get a picture of a man who rejected the things of God.
 He had no respect for what was good, honorable or holy, including his birthright.
 He cast it aside for stew.
 He lived for what felt good to him at the moment.

-In tomorrow’s reading, after he realizes the consequences of his choice and his brother’s behavior, instead of trusting God, he determines to kill Jacob (Gen. 27.41) and, spitefully, marries two women he knew would displease his parents (Gen. 28.8-9).
+In tomorrow’s reading, after he realizes the consequences of his choice, instead of trusting God, he determines to kill Jacob (Gen. 27.41) and, spitefully, marries two women he knew would displease his parents (Gen. 28.8-9).

 As believers in Christ, we have a precious birthright because we are “in Christ,” who is God’s firstborn Son.